What are the main differences between AFib and VFib?

 What are AFib and VFib, and how do they affect the heart?

-To understand what AFib and VFib are, you need to know a little about your heart and how it works normally.
-The heart is composed of four muscular chambers; two upper and two lower.
+To understand AFib and VFib, you need to know a little about your heart and how it normally works.
+The heart is composed of four muscular chambers, two upper and two lower.
 The two upper chambers are called the atria.
 The two lower chambers are called the ventricles.

 - The impulse is first generated at the sinoatrial node (SA node), which causes the right atrium to contract sending blood to the right ventricle.